geopic/Loopi/README.md

 Type: `boolean`

-A simple boolean which decides how the game loop should treat the event.
+A simple and optional boolean which decides how the game loop should treat the event.
 If set to `true`, this event is treated like a (do-)while loop: "while _condition_, do _action_". `false` by default, so the action only runs _once_ when the condition is met.

 ```ts
   // Once is enough.